heya/bundler/README.md

 ## Versions

+- 1.0.5 &mdash; *Switched from 500 to 400 to indicate bad requests, checked JSON and request for exceptions.*
 - 1.0.4 &mdash; *Added a way to customize logging.*
 - 1.0.3 &mdash; *More accurate calculations of spent time and better error reports.*
 - 1.0.2 &mdash; *Minor documentation update.*